stardog-union/stardog-blog/content/posts/2017-extended-solutions.md

-The `array(?child, ?date)` aggregate function constructs an object with two properties (`child` and `date`) from each row of the solutions and collects all those objects into an array that will be assigned to `children` variable.
+The `array(?child, ?date)` aggregate function constructs an object with two properties (`child` and `date`) from each row of the solutions and collects all those objects into an array that will be assigned to the `children` variable.
 It is not easy to represent these results in a tabular format so instead we illustrate how these results would look in a simplified JSON results format: